MicrosoftDocs/memdocs/memdocs/intune/remote-actions/device-rename.md

 # Rename a device in Intune

 You can use the **Rename device** action to rename a device that is enrolled in Intune.
-When you use this action, the device's name is changed in Intune and on the device.
+When you use this action, the device's name is changed in the Microsoft Intune admin center and on the device.
+However, this does not change the name in the Company Portal app.

 You can rename the following types of devices: